 That huge margin victory by the Reds set the tone perfectly when they took on a well-rested Arsenal side in a replay of the Caltex Cup match played in the old National Stadium back in 1991.

-The Highbury legends drew the first blood in the fifth minute with Pirès scoring his second goal of the tournament by finished off a move orchestrated by Omer Riza who deceived both James and Steve Harkness before fed the ball to the Frenchman to tuck into the the far corner.
+The Highbury legends drew the first blood in the fifth minute with Pirès scoring his second goal of the tournament by finishing off a move orchestrated by Omer Riza who deceived both James and Steve Harkness before feeding the ball to the Frenchman to tuck into the far corner.

-Unfortunately, the perfect setting was spoiled by crowd favourite Pirès who scored his third goal of the night to ensure the Arsenal Masters did not end the night on a losing note.
+Unfortunately, the perfect setting was spoiled by the crowd's favourite Pirès who scored his third goal of the night to ensure the Arsenal Masters did not end the night on a losing note.

 Nonetheless, Liverpool Masters still walked away as the winners of the “Battle of Masters” Tournament on a better overall record.